 Ordinary shares rank equally and in the event participate in the winding up of the Group in proportion to the number of shares held.
 At shareholders meetings each ordinary share is entitled to one vote when a poll is called, otherwise each shareholder has one vote on a show of hands.

 The Group does not have authorised capital or par value in respect of its issued shares.
-The Company has 102,095,554 (2011:101,984,443) ordinary shares on issue.
+The Company has 142,105,934 (2012:102,095,554) fully paid ordinary shares on issue.